voostindie/sprox/README.markdown

 * Sprox 2.x uses a custom `@Nullable` annotation to denote optional parameters.
 In Sprox 3.x, Sprox uses the built-in `java.util.Optional` to achieve the same. `@Nullable` is no more.
 * The Sprox 2.x methods `addParser` and `addControllerFactory` methods of the `XmlProcessorBuilder` interface silently do not work with synthetic types, like lambda's and method references.
 Sprox 3.x detects this and offers additional methods to support synthetic types.
+* If a controller supports multiple namespaces, these had to be annotated with the `@Namespaces` annotation in Sprox 2.x.
+In Sprox 3.x this annotation needn't be used, as Java 8 supports repeatable annotations: just put as many `@Namespace` annotations on the class as needed.

 ## Tutorial